cmorten/deno-rollup/examples/virtual/README.md

-# image
+# virtual

-This is a basic example to show Rollup usage with the `image` plugin.
+This is a basic example to show Rollup usage with the `virtual` plugin.

 ## Usage